~~~ Frequently Asked Questions ~~~

 Zorro development was financed by a sponsor.
 The

-intention was overcoming the limitations of current trade platforms,
+intention was overcoming the limitations of retail trading platforms,

 and promoting algorithmic trading to a large audience especially